abrj7/auralis/README.md

 ## Overview

 **AURALIS** is an avatar-based AI-powered virtual doctor that combines cutting-edge artificial intelligence, real-time emotion detection, and immersive 3D avatars to deliver personalized medical consultations.
 By analyzing facial expressions and adapting responses based on emotional states, AURALIS provides empathetic, context-aware healthcare guidance that feels truly human.
+View this project on the [website](https://stop-googling-symptoms.tech/) or on [Devpost](https://devpost.com/software/docai-evq74t)

 ---
 ## Demo Images